Build for Production

 Production Checklist

-- Set appropriate CSP (Content Security Policy) for your resources
+- Set an exact CSP (Content Security Policy) for your resources.